jon-brandy/HolmesGeo/README.md

 ## [✅] Basic Usage

+> [!IMPORTANT]
-HolmesGeo can be run in several ways:
+> HolmesGeo can be run in several ways, note that the current directory for this example is at /HolmesGeo/

 > ### Command Line Interface